griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 - http://agilemanifesto.org/principles.html
 ```

-Collabation in development is quite noisy and should consider placing in a private room where two or more developers can work with less inhibition.
+Collabation in Software Development is quite noisy and must be a consideration to placing in a private room where two or more developers can work with less inhibition.
 There is no point is adopting when the working environment is not fit for purpose.

 The ergonomics of working togther side by side and with open plan spaces are not considered.